 | Meta-PREM Success Stories|

 o Mikhail A. Noginov: (CMR Professor, Physics): Elected Optical Society of America (OSA) Fellow in 2014.
-Nominated for Virginia’s Outstanding Scientist of the Year Award for 2014; Recipient of Virginia's Outstanding Scientist Award for 2015.
+Nominated for Virginia’s Outstanding Scientist of the Year Award for 2014; Recipient of Virginia's Outstanding Scientist Award for 2015; Selected as Fellow by the SPIE International Society for Photonics and Optics, 2015.

 o Nicole Greene (high school student): NSU High School Scholar 2013, 2014),: Presented poster at March, 2014 American Physical Society (APS) meeting; accepted to Cornell University .